 And that’s great, really it is.
 After all, close working between GP and pharmacists can only be a good thing for patients and continuity of care.

-But there is one little thing that’s niggling at me and that’s how eye-rollingly frustrating it is that GPs are happy to ask for funding that benefits pharmacists when it suits them, but remain all-too quiet when their support could really benefit the wider pharmacy sector.
+But there is one little thing that’s niggling at me and that’s how eye-rollingly frustrating it is that GPs are all too happy to ask for funding that benefits pharmacists when it suits them, but remain all-too quiet when their support could really benefit the wider pharmacy sector.

 Take the Government’s cuts to community pharmacy funding.
 While pharmacy bodies, politicians and the public threw their support behind trying to overturn the often devastating effects of the funding cuts, there was a palpable silence from GP lobbying bodies.
-Given the comparative influence of GP organisations versus pharmacy bodies, tangible support from GPs may well have made all the difference.
+Given the comparative influence of GP organisation versus pharmacy bodies, tangible support from GPs may well have made all the difference.

 But it’s not just the lack of support that’s irritating; there have been times where GP organisations have actively undermined community pharmacists’ contribution.
 One fairly recent example came after NHS England launched its Stay Well Pharmacy campaign back in February, which directed patients towards their local pharmacy rather than visiting the GP or A&E for self-treatable conditions such as tummy upsets.